Embloy/Embloy-Developers/docs/core/jobs/create_jobs.md

 # How to create jobs

 :::note
 To create jobs, you need to have a valid Embloy subscription.
-For normal jobs, _Embloy-Free_ is also sufficient.
 :::

 ## Automatically create jobs with Quicklink